 Introduction to the International Supervision Agreement

-Working online internationally, I supervise therapists and expressive arts facilitators around the world in a slightly different way than I offer my supervision services in Canada.
-And, please note you do not need to be a therapist to partake in my international supervision services.
+Working online internationally, I supervise therapists and expressive arts facilitators around the world in a slightly different way than I offer my supervision services in Canada and internationally.
+Please note, you do not need to be a registered therapist to partake in my international supervision services.

 Keeping Your Own Notes

-While I will hold your private session records in confidentiality for 7 years should your licensing association ask me for them, I may not be liaising with them.
+While I will hold your private session records in confidentiality for 7 years should your licensing association ask me for them.
+Internationally, I may not be liaising with them.
 For this reason, please ensure you document good session notes during our time together.

 This document is intended to establish parameters of supervision and provide clarity of supervisor responsibilities including the responsibility of supervisor to protect the client, and my own interest to support you be at your emotional best in your therapy or arts facilitation practice.